Dedekind561/javascript-todo-app/README.md

 The purpose of this exercise is to test your knowledge of SQL and your ability to use it with your programming language.

+The SQLite Extension is provided in this project, refer to `SQLiteExtension.md` for the usage guide.

 ## Let's get started
 In JavaScript when we first open our app we will have to install the libraries it uses.
 In the terminal type ```npm i```